walkabilly/promotion_tenure/cv.md

 * 2017: Melissa Tobin.
 Examining the association between cycling infrastructure and cycling: Baseline results from INTERACT Victoria.
 MSc Program.
 Supervisor.
 School of Human Kinetics and Recreation.
 Memorial University
 * 2018: Pablo Navarro.
 The Government of Newfoundland and Labrador’s implementation of a “Health in All Policies”.
 PhD Program.
 Committee Member.
 Faculty of Medicine, Division of Community Health and Humanities.
 Memorial University
 * 2018: Machel Rayner.
 MPH Program.
 Supervisor.
 School of Human Kinetics and Recreation.
 Memorial University
 * 2017: Se’era Anstruthers.
 PhD Program.
 Committee Member.
+The Influence of Socioeconomic Factors and Location on the Impact of Children in Healthy Start-Départ Santé.
 Department of Nutrition.
 University of Saskatchewan.
 * 2017: Nathan Taylor.
 MPH Program.
 Supervisor.
 Neighbourhood Active Living Potential on the Avalon Peninsula.
 Memorial University
 * 2016: Adriana Fonseca.
 PhD Program.
 Committee Member.
 Physical activity and chronic back disorders in Canadian adults.
 Department of Community Health and Epidemiology.
 University of Saskatchewan.
 * 2016: Kate Hosford.
 MSc Program.
 Committee Member.
 Impacts of a Public Bike Share Program in Vancouver, BC: Changes in Population Cycling Levels and Program Perceptions and Attitudes.
 Faculty of Health Sciences, Simon Fraser University.